-Listed below in chronological order are events hosted by The Mongan Institute or our partners.
+Listed below in chronological order are events hosted by the Mongan Institute and our partners.
 Visit this page to stay updated, or sign up for our monthly newsletter to receive information about upcoming events directly in your inbox!

 DINE (Discussions in New 'Ome Epidemiology) Journal Club Meeting

 Yiqing Wang will present a recent publication about the use of a quasi-paired cohort strategy in comparing the gut metagenome of autistic children and neurotypical children.
 Paper: Zhang M., et al. A quasi-paired cohort strategy reveals the impaired detoxifying function of microbes in the gut of autistic children.
 Science Advances.
 2020 Oct; 6(43): eaba3760.
 DOI: 10.1126/sciadv.aba3760.

 Please join the Mass General Research Institute for their first Quick Interviews with Interesting People (QUIIPS) session.
 Stephen Bartels, MD, MS, Director of the Mongan Institute, will interview Ingrid Bassett, MD, MPH, Co-Director of the Medical Practice Evaluation Center within the Mongan Institute.

 Stories of the MGH: The Me You Don't See